 - Backed by a 5-year warranty.

-Review - Hitachi KM12VC Fixed & Plunge Router Kit
+Review of the Hitachi KM12VC Fixed and Plunge Router Kit

 The plunge base functioned quite well, as fine depth adjustments were simple and the thumb-release lever was easy to reach.
 The adjustment knobs were oozing with grease, which looks a bit unrefined.